 However, most airlines require a vaccine/booster be given within a year of the date you are flying.

-Therefore, if you are driving to Guatemala your dog, the 3-year rabies certificate is valid.
+Therefore, if you are driving to Guatemala with your dog, the 3-year rabies certificate is valid.

 If you are flying to Guatemala with a dog, the airline may require a rabies booster even if it is within the 3-year time-frame.